broxus/locklift/README.md

 ### Ignoring errors

-By default tracing will throw error on any non-zero code in execution graph, but sometimes in contract we can expect some specific errors that could be processed later with bounced msgs.
+By default, tracing will throw an error on any non-zero code in the execution graph, but sometimes in contract, we can expect some specific errors that could be processed later with bounced msgs.
-In this cases we dont want tracing to throw errors, because such behaviour is expected.
+In this cases, we don't want tracing to throw errors, because such behavior is expected.
 We can tell tracing to ignore specific errors on compute or action phases.

 We can ignore errors on specific call: